-Table 5-1 Algorithms for selecting a HIPPI device
+Table 5-1 Algorithms for assigning multiple HiPPI adapters to MPI processes

 Setting Description 0 Static device selection.
 In this case, a process is assigned a HIPPI device to use for communication with processes on another host.
 The process uses only this HIPPI device to communicate with another host.
 This algorithm has been observed to be effective when interhost communication patterns are dominated by large messages (significantly more than 16384 bytes).
-1 Dynamic device selection.
+1 (default) Dynamic device selection.
 In this case, a process can select from any of the devices available for communication between any given pair of hosts.
 The first device that is not being used by another process is selected.
-This algorithm has been found to work best for applications in which multiple processes are trying to send medium-sized messages (16384 or fewer bytes) between processes on different hosts.
-This is the default algorithm.
-Large messages (more than 16384 bytes) are split into chunks of 16384 bytes.
+This algorithm has been found to work best for applications in which multiple processes are trying to send medium-sized messages (16,384 or fewer bytes) between processes on different hosts.
+Large messages (more than 16,384 bytes) are split into chunks of 16,384 bytes.
 Different chunks can be sent over different HIPPI devices.
 2 Round robin device selection.
 In this case, each process sends successive messages over a different HIPPI 800 device.